 Your next step is to know how to communicate the basics with your mechanic.
 You should have this information written down and stored in your vehicle’s glove box so you can access it.
 To provide you with proper service, your mechanic needs some specific information.
 This includes:

-- The make of your vehicle (Ford, Chevy, Jeep)
+- The make of your vehicle (Ford, Chevrolet, Jeep)

 - The model of your car (Explorer, Blazer, Cherokee)